sebnitu/vrembem/packages/modal/README.md

 To take full advantage of modal's accessibility features, it's recommended to set the `selectorInert` option to all elements that are outside the modal.
 If you have modal markup throughout your document, use the `teleport` option to consolidate all modals in the DOM to a single location.
 All elements that match the `selectorInert` selector will be given the `inert` attribute as well as `aria-hidden="true"` when a modal is opened.

-> Inert is not currently widely supported by all browsers.
-Consider using a polyfill such as [wicg-inert](https://github.com/WICG/inert) or Google's [inert-polyfill](https://github.com/GoogleChrome/inert-polyfill).

 ### Example

 Here's an example where we want the `<main>` content area to be inaccessible while modals are open.
 We also want all modals to be moved outside the main content element using the `after` method.